symbiosisnm/Sales-Wizard/README.md

 ### History tab

 Accessible from the app header, the History tab lists past sessions on the left and shows the full transcript when a session is selected.
-Use the back button to return to the sessions list.
+Use the back button to return to the sessions list, the download button to save a session, or the clear button to remove all history.
+The maximum number of stored sessions can be configured in Advanced settings.

 ### Context Parameters box